Aspose/releases.aspose.com/content/en/words/net/release-notes/2025/aspose-words-for-net-25-6-release-notes.md

 There are 60 improvements and fixes in this regular monthly release.
 The most notable are:

-Okay, here are the items rewritten in a similar style to the first line:

 - **Multi-Page Export:** Added multi-page export to raster image formats (PNG/JPG/etc.) with [customizable layouts](https://reference.aspose.com/words/net/aspose.words.saving/multipagelayout/) (Horizontal/Vertical/Grid).
 - **MathML Connectors:** Added rendering for connector lines in MathML, ensuring more accurate formula visualization.
 - **Math Formula Wrapping:** Improved rendering to correctly wrap formulas with multiple slashes, enhancing layout clarity.